Ingredients frequently asked questions

 Foods that contain barley malt extract in smaller amounts can be eaten as part of a gluten free diet.
 Barley malt extract is a flavouring often added in small amounts to breakfast cereals and chocolates.
 However, any foods that contain barley malt extract will be labelled and emphasised in the ingredients list as containing barley and you will not be able to tell from the ingredients list how much has been used.

-The own brand breakfast cereals listed on our Gluten free food checker app and online Food and Drink Directory Cereals are safe for people with coeliac disease.
+The own brand breakfast cereals listed on our Gluten free food checker app and online Food and Drink Information are suitable for people with coeliac disease.
 They contain a very small amount of barley malt extract and are tested to make sure they contain 20 parts per million or less of gluten which is a safe level of gluten for people with coeliac disease.

 If you see barley malt extract listed in a product that is not labelled gluten free or not listed as suitable by Coeliac UK then contact our Helpline on 0333 332 2033 or contact the manufacturer directly for more information.